Payday loan: your rights

-The Payday Loans Act helps protect people who take out payday loans.
+The Payday Loans Act, 2008 helps protect people who take out payday loans.

 Under the act:

-- you can’t be sold or offered any goods or services other than the payday loan
+- you can’t be sold or offered any goods or services in connection with the payday loan

-- you have 2 business days to cancel a contract for a payday loan without any penalty (e.g., paying a fee) and without having to give a reason
+- you have two business days to cancel a contract for a payday loan without any penalty (e.g., without paying a fee) and without having to give a reason

 - “rollover” loans are not allowed (this means you can’t roll what you owe on a payday loan into a second payday loan.
 This is because you can’t get another payday loan from the same lender before paying your first loan in full)

 Payday lenders must:

 - be licensed with the Government of Ontario and follow the rules set by the Payday Loans Act, 2008

 - include specific information on the first page of your contract